openfaas/faasd/README.md

 * `faas auth` - supported for Basic Authentication, but SSO, OAuth2 & OIDC may require a patch

-### Backlog

-Should have:

-* [ ] Resolve core services from functions by populating/sharing `/etc/hosts` between `faasd` and `faasd-provider`
-* [ ] Docs or examples on how to use the various connectors and connector-sdk
-* [ ] Monitor and restart any of the core components at runtime if the container stops
-* [ ] Asynchronous deletion instead of synchronous

-Nice to Have:
-* [ ] Total memory limits - if a node has 1GB of RAM, don't allow more than 1000MB of RAM to be reserved via limits
-* [ ] Offer live rolling-updates, with zero downtime - requires moving to IDs vs. names for function containers
-* [ ] Multiple replicas per function

 ### Known-issues

 #### Non 200 HTTP status code upon first use